Why clarity drives the call

 Muddy water (under 1 foot visibility)

 Vibration matters more than color, but contrast still helps.
 Black-and-blue silhouettes get seen against the murky background; bright chartreuse stands out in any direction.
+Slow down — bass need time to locate the bait by lateral line.
+For the deep dive see muddy water bass lures.

-Grass flats and creek arms β yo-yo it through the tops.
+Grass flats and creek arms — yo-yo it through the tops.

-As an Amazon Associate we earn from qualifying purchases β at no extra cost to you.
+As an Amazon Associate I earn from qualifying purchases.

 Alternative Options